catenax-ng/tx-dft-frontend/docs/user-guide/README.md

 - Asset ID (ID of the Asset);
 - Provider Counter Party Address (Counter party address of the contract agreement);
 - Signing Date (Signing date of the contract agreement);
-- End Date (End date of the contract agreement, if duration restriction under usage policies is unrestricted while creating data then there is no end date and its unlimited);
 - Status (FINALIZED or TERMINATED or ERROR or DECLINED);

 ## Download History